sycomix/Clover-Edition/README.md

 ### Linux install

 1. Install [Python](https://www.python.org/downloads/) or use your package manager (e.g. `sudo apt-get install python3` or `sudo yum install python3` or something).
 2. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
-Click it then select "Download Zip", then unzip it to a folder.
+Click it, select "Download Zip", then unzip it to a folder.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
 3. Go to your Clover Edition folder.
-4. Run `.\install.sh` and follow the on-screen instructions.
+4. Run `sh install.sh` and follow the on-screen instructions.

 ### OS-agnostic manual install

 1. Install [Python](https://www.python.org/downloads/).
 The installer should install `pip` and it should add it to your `PATH` automatically.
 Make sure you have the relevant options selected if the installer gives you any options.
 2. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
-Click it then select "Download Zip", then unzip it to a folder.
+Click it, select "Download Zip", then unzip it to a folder.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
 3. Open a command line or terminal and go to your Clover Edition folder.
 4. Run: `pip --no-cache-dir install -r requirements.txt`
 5. Install PyTorch (you must do one of the following):